apexskier/camlittle.com/content/posts/2020-10-07-react-and-typescript/index.md

 </details>

-A common error I encounter here is some variety of the following:
+A common error I encounter is some variety of the following:

 ```txt
 'P' could be instantiated with an arbitrary type which could be unrelated to…
 ```

-The most common cause of this is the higher-order component "stealing" properties from the wrapped component (or TypeScript thinks that's the cause).
+The most common cause of this is the higher-order component "stealing" properties from the wrapped component (or TypeScript thinks this is happening).
 It highlights the issue that a property name visible to the higher order component could overlap with one in `P` that's required by the wrapped component.

 <details>